-A reviewer must document and report all exceptions identified during the audit to the OHE audit manager.
+An auditor must document and inform the Audit Manager of all exceptions identified as potential findings and stand-alone recommendations during the audit.
 However, how OHE notifies and discusses exceptions with an institution will vary depending on the nature and frequency of the exceptions.